easyt0re/piecewiseLinearModel/README.md

 # piecewiseLinearModel
 This is a log for the development of the piece-wise linear model of our system

+# 20181108
+## added post-processing in *plotControlDesign.m*
+generated a table from the figures for maximal deviation and torque

+## modified all the joint angles to vary around 0
+basically, redefined the zero point of all joints so that `forwardKin([0,0,0,0,0,0]) = [0,0,0,0,0,0]`

+then the figures were really deviations (w.r.t 0) when 0 means 0 deviation

+added an `isAroundZero` flag to choose if plot figures around 0

 # 20181103
 ## added *plotSepFigs.m* to plot in separate plots instead of subplots
 this was not really important but the plots were bigger